Blog/

 Returns are a common aspect of e-commerce, and understanding the Return Merchandise Authorization (RMA) process is essential for both businesses and consumers.
 E-commerce return rates typically range from 20% to 30%.
 Common reasons for returns include unmet customer expectations, sizing issues, or discrepancies between the actual product and its online representation.

-• Return Requests: When a customer wants to return a product, the RMA provides a formal way to approve and track the return.
+• Return Requests: Provides a formal method to approve and track product returns.

 Suggested Read: The Psychology of Returns: Understanding Customer Behavior to Improve Retention